Why Do Magick?

 The crafting of a personal religion is my longest-standing art project.
 It began in 1988 and continues to this day.
 On this blog, I will share some of the art, rituals, and texts I created in this effort - not because I think they are right for everyone, but because they helped me find my way.
 The curious reader is welcome to mine them for what feels relatable and ignore the rest.
 That is what I have done.
 My ideology is an amalgam of everything I liked about everything I’ve learned.
 It’s a work in progress, always changing, and dynamic.

-There’s no recipe for building a personal spiritual paradigm, except the conventional wisdom of the ages.
+There’s no recipe for building a personal spiritual paradigm, except the conventional wisdom

 'Know thyself.'
 (Oracle at Delphi)